Inexpensive Tips for Increasing Property Value Before Selling Your Home

 DIY Landscaping for Less photo

-When selling your home, of course you want to get as much as you possibly can for it.
+When selling your home, of course, you want to get as much as you possibly can for it.
 So what are some inexpensive updates you can make to increase property value and what projects should you avoid?

 Dear Dollar Stretcher,

 We’re pretty sure that we will be selling our home at some point in the coming year, and obviously, we wish to sell it for as much as we can.
-Is there anything we can be doing over the next number of months that will help increase our property value?
+Is there anything we can do over the next number of months that will help increase our property value?
 Are there updates we should avoid that will not add any real value to our home?

 We are looking for inexpensive solutions.
 We can’t afford new kitchen cabinets or a bathroom remodel, but we are very handy and can do smaller updates and upgrades ourselves.